AtesComp/rdf-transform/README.md

       * Regardless, this keeps memory usage to about 1GiB or less and a user can set the preference to optimize for a given memory footprint and data size
     * Then, the buffered statements optimize the creation and flush processes to speed the disk write
     * A future enhancement may examine the project data size and system memory to determine an optimize buffer size and allocations
-  * Added "RFTransform.debug" preference (see OpenRefine preferences) to aid debugging
+  * Added "RDFTransform.debug" preference (see OpenRefine preferences) to aid debugging
     * Controls the output of specifically marked "DEBUG" messages

 NOTE: To streamline RDF Transform, the RDF reconcile functionality has been removed from this project.
 The reconcile code is intended to be recreated as a separate project.